leexgone/bufdb/README.md

 # bufdb

-An in-memory buffer library base on level-db and berkelery-db.
+An in-memory buffer library which is based on level-db and berkelery-db.
+This is a placeholder project now.